Fitting a baby car seat or child car seat

 - Seats fitted with gaps at the back, with the headrest incorrectly still in place, or without being secured tightly enough to the car.

-Many assistants also dished out bad advice – including saying the support leg on a car seat base didn't need to be touching the floor, which is completely untrue.
+Many assistants also dished out bad advice – including saying the support leg on a car seat base didn't need to be touching the floor, which is untrue.

 Mamas & Papas